-The following family members of a U.S. citizen or a permanent resident fall under the Green Card Through Family category:
+The following family members of a U.S. citizen or a lawful permanent resident (LPR) fall under the Green Card Through Family category:

-- Immediate family members of a U.S. citizen, which are a spouse, unmarried children under 21 and parents.
+- These are a spouse, unmarried children under 21 and parents of a U.S. citizen.
 If a U.S. citizen is petitioning for his or her parents, the petitioner must be at least 21 years old

-- Family members of a U.S. citizen, which fall under the following preference category: unmarried children who reached age of 21, married children of any age and a sponsoring U.S. citizen’s siblings
+- This includes unmarried children who reached age of 21, married children of any age and a sponsoring U.S. siblings of a U.S. citizen.

 - A permanent resident’s family member, such as a spouse and unmarried children.

 What is the benefit of applying as an immediate relative rather than under the family preference system?

 Number of visas available for relatives under family preference system is subject of early limitations.
 Because there are more applicants in some countries than available visas, it creates backlogs and visa applicants have to wait significant amount of time, which sometimes lasts more than a decade.

 The beneﬁt of immigrating as an immediate relative is that immediate relatives, such as a spouse, unmarried children under 21 and parents of a U.S. citizen are exempted from the yearly numerical limitations and they don’t have to wait for their visas to become available.
 If they are in the United States, they can apply for their permanent residence card without leaving the country or maintaining their legal status while their application is pending.

 The existence of a family relationship is the first important requirement for the intended immigrant to claim eligibility for family-based immigration.
 Below are the terms and their definitions as to who can petition for immigration benefits and who can be eligible for such benefits.